microsoft/pxt-adafruit/olddocs/js/quick-start.md

 ### How does my program get onto the @boardname@?

 For your program to work on the @boardname@, first it has to be compiled.
 Compiling means to translate a program into a more efficient computer language.
 When you hit the compile button on the Microsoft Touch Develop Editor interface, your program is compiled into a hex file that contains the machine code in the instruction set used by the ARM processor that is on your @boardname@.
-Compiling to ARM machine code actually happens in the web browser, where the code from script is joined with the machine code of the micro:bit runtime.
+Compiling to ARM machine code actually happens in the web browser, where the code from script is joined with the machine code of the @boardname@ runtime.

 ![](/static/mb/quick-start-0.png)